crawsome/gitcheetsheet/HowToGit.md

 ## Disclaimer
-This is not a good guide.
+This is not an inclusive guide.
 This is my guide that I use to push my stuff up from other PCs.

-Although it's not in any perfect order, or is the "Best practices" which require lots of wherewithall...

-...this still may be somewhat helpful to you.
+If it helps you, great!

 ### 1. install Git